-There are so many plastic restoration products on the market these days, all making wonderful claims to restore your fenders back to black.
+There are so many plastic restoration products on the market these days, all making wonderful claims to restore your fenders to black.
 Perhaps they do restore the black back in the plastic but it’s not always lasting.
-With all the marketing hype, It’s hard to determine which product actually works and which are just “snake oil” that overpromise and under-deliver.
+With all the marketing hype, It’s hard to determine which product works and which are just “snake oil” that overpromise and under-deliver.

 Before we get into the recommended products, let’s first dispel some of the DIY home remedies you’ve seen online.

 There are so many YouTube videos of Jeep owners coming out, claiming to have found the ultimate, inexpensive method to restore the black plastic fenders to black, and most importantly, keep them black.
 Let’s face it, not only Jeep owners, but most 4WD owners who are passionate about their vehicles are always looking for inexpensive methods to keep their mechanical gems looking and driving beautifully.
 These off-the-shelf products are expensive, especially if they require you to repeat the process regularly.
 Everybody loves a cheap solution to an expensive problem.